 What can you do?

-We can all do our bit to reduce problematic litter and damage to the environment by swapping single-use plastics with reusable alternatives.
+We can all do our bit by swapping single-use plastics with reusable alternatives.
 Try some of our top tips:

-- choose products that are returnable, re-usable, or refillable over single-use items
+- choose products that are returnable, re-usable, or refillable

-- Put your sandwiches and leftovers in re-usable containers rather than cling film which can’t be recycled
+- put sandwiches and leftovers in re-usable containers instead of cling film

-- Use your own or reusable cutlery.
-By doing so, you could personally save 466 items of unnecessary plastic every year
+- by using reusable cutlery, you could personally save 466 items of unnecessary plastic every year

-- When you go shopping, choose products that have been responsibly sourced and produced and take your own re-usable shopping bags
+- choose responsibly sourced products and don't forget your re-usable shopping bags

-Reusable cutlery or bring your own, bamboo cutlery
+Reusable cutlery, bamboo cutlery, or bring your own

 Traditional tableware, paper, metal or bamboo plates